 While many know that going solar is good for the environment, they often fail to understand the full gravity of making the switch.
 This is usually due to lack of access to reliable information on the topic.
 So, what are some of the many benefits of adding solar panels to your home?

 - Generating “Free” Energy For Your Home

 First and foremost, a solar energy provider in Alberta is designing a solar system for your home with the goal of saving you money.
 Solar systems are able to save money by decreasing the amount of energy that must be purchased from the utility by producing your own.

-The amount of money that you can save on your electricity bill every month is directly related to the size of your solar system.
+The amount of money that you can save on your electricity, especially on electricity for business premises bill every month is directly related to the size of your solar system.
 Clearly, larger solar systems will save you more money in the long term but of course the upfront cost will then be higher as well.
 In some cases, your solar system can actually generate more electricity than your home uses so that you receive a check or credit from the utility at the end of the month.

 Lowering Your Carbon Footprint

 While many enjoy the financial benefits of solar, others enjoy the environmental benefits of the renewable energy resource.

 It is estimated that every kilowatt hour generated by solar avoids roughly 0.75 kilograms of carbon dioxide from entering the atmosphere.
 Over the course of a full year, this environmental benefit can grow quite large.

 Once all financial incentives have been utilized to minimize the total investment in the project, a home solar system will have a final cost.
 This final cost includes the cost of the solar equipment in addition to the cost of the solar installation by a labor team.

 Additionally, the solar installer will be able to give you an estimate of how many kilowatt hours your solar system will generate in one year.
 This annual generation has a value which can be determined by your current electric bills.
 On the electric bills, you will be able to see the cost you are paying per kilowatt hour.